jonkim47/demo-asna/README.md

-# finance-pristine
+# healthcare-pristine
-Demo financial services website
+Demo healthcare website

 Purpose of this site is to serve as a way to demonstrate Segment first-party event collection from a website.